The Rock & Roll Hall of Fame believes music should be accessible to everyone.

 For visitors who are deaf or hard of hearing:

 Qualified Interpretation: Qualified cued speech interpreters are available.
 Please email [email protected] at least two weeks in advance to reserve.

 For visitors with visual disabilities:

-Brochures/Exhibit Labels/Text: Large-print exhibit materials and Braille guides are available at the information desk on the lobby level (L1).
+Brochures/Exhibit Labels/Text: Large-print exhibit materials and Braille guides are available at coat check on level 0.
 The Rock Hall also has a large-print, downloadable version of the exhibit and information guide.
 (Click the link to download or see below.)